SidBarker/mbart-translation-api/README.md

 If you don't pre-download the model, it will be downloaded automatically on first use and cached in the volume (if one is attached), or in the container's filesystem (less optimal).

-### Testing the RunPod Handler
+### Testing the RunPod Handler Locally

-You can test the handler locally before deploying to RunPod:
+Before deploying to RunPod, you can test the handler locally:

 ```bash
 python runpod_test.py
 ```

-### RunPod API Request Format
+## RunPod API Request Format

 When using the RunPod API endpoint, your requests should follow this format: